-Effective 1 April 2016, the Company is committed to paying a monthly management fee of \$5,000 per month to a related party for a term of five years termination on 31 March 2021 amended on 1 June 2018 to pay \$10,000 per month.
+Effective 1 April 2016, the Company is committed to paying a monthly management fee of \$5,000 per month to a related party for a term of five years terminating on 31 March 2021 which was amended on 1 June 2018 to pay \$10,000 per month.
+(Note 17).
+In the event that the amended agreement is terminated or fails to renew due to failure of agreement after the issuance of a non-renewal notice, the related party shall receive a termination fee specified by the terms of the amended agreement.